So, after the long months of creating product strategies, designing and developing, you’ve finally released your dream app. Congratulations!

 The struggle for high user retention is a continuous process.

 So, I have three words of advice for you: analyse, iterate and update.
-That’s how you can boost retention rates!
+That’s how you can increase app retention rates!